Note: Tasty recipe included below!

 Take a High-Quality Prenatal Supplement

-A healthful diet is important, but it isn’t possible to get all of the nutrients you require for a healthy pregnancy from food alone.
+A healthy diet is important, but it isn’t possible to get all of the nutrients you require for a healthy pregnancy from food alone.
 This is especially difficult when you have nausea.
 A high-quality prenatal supplement can help you to get the extra nutrients that you and your baby need.

 There are some foods that you should avoid and safe food handling practices to keep in mind during pregnancy.
 Sally Kuzemchak, RD, Real Mom Nutrition, has a helpful food-guide for what to eat and what to avoid during pregnancy.